iamuzor/tympahealth-exercise/README.md

 - Tests: To add **more** API tests.
 - Database migration: To use a migration library for handling database changes.
 - Documentation: To add swagger API documentation.
+- Pagination: To paginate response returned on `GET /devices` API.